Swiss Re (VTX:SREN) Given a CHF 100 Price Target by JPMorgan Chase & Co. Analysts

-Swiss Re (VTX:SREN – Get Rating) has been given a CHF 100 price objective by JPMorgan Chase & Co. in a research note issued to investors on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a CHF 100 price objective on Swiss Re (VTX:SREN – Get Rating) in a report published on Thursday morning, Borsen Zeitung reports.

-A number of other equities analysts have also commented on the stock.
-Deutsche Bank Aktiengesellschaft set a CHF 95 price objective on shares of Swiss Re in a report on Wednesday, March 16th.
-Morgan Stanley set a CHF 95 target price on shares of Swiss Re in a research report on Tuesday, February 8th.
-The Goldman Sachs Group set a CHF 90 price objective on shares of Swiss Re in a research report on Thursday, April 7th.
-UBS Group set a CHF 75 price objective on shares of Swiss Re in a research report on Thursday, April 7th.
-Finally, Barclays set a CHF 98 target price on shares of Swiss Re in a research report on Thursday, January 20th.
+SREN has been the subject of a number of other research reports.
+Morgan Stanley set a CHF 95 price objective on shares of Swiss Re in a research report on Tuesday, February 8th.
+Deutsche Bank Aktiengesellschaft set a CHF 95 price target on shares of Swiss Re in a research report on Wednesday, March 16th.
+The Goldman Sachs Group set a CHF 90 price target on shares of Swiss Re in a research report on Thursday, April 7th.
+Jefferies Financial Group set a CHF 90 price target on shares of Swiss Re in a research report on Thursday, April 7th.
+Finally, Barclays set a CHF 98 price target on shares of Swiss Re in a research report on Thursday, January 20th.

 Swiss Re has a 1-year low of CHF 81.65 and a 1-year high of CHF 98.80.